icopy-site/awesome/docs/awesome/static-analysis.md

 - [cargo-bloat](https://github.com/RazrFalcon/cargo-bloat) — Find out what takes most of the space in your executable. supports ELF (Linux, BSD), Mach-O (macOS) and PE (Windows) binaries.

 - [cargo-breaking](https://github.com/iomentum/cargo-breaking) — cargo-breaking compares a crate's public API between two different branches, shows what changed, and suggests the next version according to semver.

+- [cargo-call-stack](https://github.com/japaric/cargo-call-stack) — Whole program static stack analysis The tool produces the full call graph of a program as a dot file.

 - [cargo-deny](https://embarkstudios.github.io/cargo-deny) — A cargo plugin for linting your dependencies.
 It can be used either as a command line too, a Rust crate, or a Github action for CI.
 It checks for valid license information, duplicate crates, security vulnerabilities, and more.